CloudTV

 CloudTV is a software platform that delivers the web-media experience through television.

 CloudTV virtualizes CPE or STB functionality, enabling pay-TV operators and other video service providers to bring advanced user interfaces and online video experiences such as YouTube and Hulu to existing and next-generation cable television and IPTV set-top boxes and connected consumer electronics devices.
 A product of ActiveVideo, a Silicon Valley software company, as of 2014 CloudTV was available on more than 15 million devices.
-Announced customers included Charter Communications and Cablevision Systems (now part of Altice) in the United States and Liberty Global in the Americas and Europe.
+Announced customers included Charter Communications and Cablevision Systems (now part of Optimum Communications) in the United States and Liberty Global in the Americas and Europe.
 CloudTV-powered services also are available on Philips NetTVs and on Roku players.

 History

-ActiveVideo was the product of a 2006 merger between ICTV and Switched Media, a developer of technologies for the customization of video streams.
+ActiveVideo was the product of a 2006 merger between ICTV and Switch Media, a developer of technologies for the customization of video streams.
 The company was named ActiveVideo in 2008.
 ActiveVideo acquired the European company Avinity Systems, B.V., in 2009.

 In 2011, ActiveVideo announced its first consumer electronics partner, Funai Electric, manufacturer of Philips NetTVs.
 ActiveVideo also has announced a partnership with Sumitomo Corporation, intended to drive distribution of CloudTV in Japan and the Asia-Pacific market.
 Sumitomo is a 50% owner of J:COM, the largest cable system operator in Japan.

 ActiveVideo was acquired by ARRIS Group, Inc. and Charter Communications in 2015 and operates independently as a joint venture of the two parent companies.